Elite Male Blood Test Panel

 · Avoid high-fructose corn syrup – this type of sugar can significantly enhance blood glucose levels

 · Reduce alcohol consumption – many alcoholic drinks are sweetened, or they are consumed in combination with sweetened drinks such as Red Bull.
 Drink less alcohol, and you’ll be fine

 Calcium is important for bone density and teeth health.
 Low levels of calcium in the body, especially in aging men, can indicate a predisposition to osteoporosis and other bone ailments.

 Hypercalcemia can lead to muscle fatigue, excessive urination, and osteoporosis.
-Lowering calcium levels can be done by drinking plenty of water and by doing strength training which helps improving bone density.
-If it is caused by high parathyroid hormone, your doctor will prescribe medications to normalize it.
+Lowering calcium levels can be done by drinking plenty of water and by doing strength training, which helps improve bone density.
+If high parathyroid hormone is the cause, your doctor will prescribe medications to normalize it.